NBC [Nightly] News (daily network news)

 Composer: John Towner Williams (ASCAP/BMI)

-Original Publishers: John Williams d.b.a.
+Original Publishers: John Williams

+d.b.a.
 Deep Dell Music (BMI); and

-c/o NBC-Television of
+c/o NBC-Television

-1997 Publishers: Deep Dell Music (BMI) and
+1997 Publishers: Deep Dell Music (BMI); and

 Living Music (BMI),